deephyper/tutorials/tutorials/scripts/02_Intro_to_DBO/README.rst

 .. note::

-   We are using this function to emulate a realistic problem while keeping the definition of the hyperparameter search space and run function as simple as possible ; if you are searching for neural network use cases we redirect you to our Colab and Notebook tutorials.
+   We are using this function to emulate a realistic problem while keeping the definition of the hyperparameter search space and run function as simple as possible ; if you are searching for neural network use cases we redirect you to our others tutorials.

 First we have to define the Hyperparameter search space as well as the run function, which, given a certain ``config`` of hyperparameters, should return the objective we want to maximize.
 We are computing the 10-D (:math:`d = 10`) Ackley function with :math:`a = 20`, :math:`b = 0.2` and :math:`c = 2\pi` and want to find its minimum :math:`f(x=(0, \dots , 0)) = 0` on the domain :math:`[-32.768, 32.768]^{10}`.
 Thus we define the hyperparameter problem as :math:`x_i \in [-32.768, 32.768]~ \forall i \in [|0,9|]` and the objective returned by the ``run`` function as :math:`-f(x)`.